mattyoung101/aspire_rv32/README.md

    - Based on this upstream project: https://github.com/medalotte/SystemVerilog-UART (MIT licence)
    - Minor in-house modifications to simplify it (removed RX, etc)
    - Not currently software reconfigurable, i.e., config (including baud rate!) is fixed in hardware
+- Watchdog timer
+    - 1 second timeout (not currently software reconfigurable)
+    - Can be reset by software
+    - If the timeout expires, the watchdog peripheral will trigger a hardware system reset automatically
 - (Extension) GPIO
     - Based on (TODO upstream)